Solar panel installation is more than choosing a brand; it starts with the correct size. That initial decision will determine […]

 Overall, the soft costs (44% total) are slightly less than the hardware costs (54% total) in a typical solar installation project.

-Not only does your location and panel system size matter there are also many other factors other than these two.
+Not only does your location and panel system size matter but there are also many other factors other than these two.

 While installing some solar panels, one must make sure to choose the brand of the equipment wisely because this has a huge impact on the final cost you pay.

-When you install solar panels, you would also have to fulfill the cost of the interconnection fee and solar permits.
-Interconnection is basically getting your solar energy system connected to the grid and this interconnection is obtained by paying some fee, once you obtain your solar permit documents.
+Interconnection is basically getting your solar energy system connected to the grid, and this interconnection is obtained by paying a fee once you obtain your solar permit documents.

-So, finding yourself ways to make your interconnection process cheaper and quicker is also a very important factor.
+So, finding ways to make your interconnection process cheaper and quicker is also a very important factor.

-Since there are different installers and the amount they charge for their services varies.
-Finding yourself a well-regarded solar installer providing a premium warranty offer would definitely charge more for their installation job but it will be worth your money.
+Finding yourself a well-regarded solar installer providing a premium warranty offer would definitely charge more for their installation job, but it will be worth your money.

-A Solar panel provides direct current and our home needs alternating current for usage, therefore a solar inverter is also needed to be installed which can convert the direct current power from panels into alternating current so that you can use it at your home.
-Thus, keeping in mind the cost of solar inverters is also one of the factors.
+Therefore, a solar inverter needs to be installed, which can convert the direct current power from the panels into alternating current so that you can use it at your home.

-Not always the solar panels will get direct sunlight, sometimes the surrounding trees or buildings might cover the solar panels or maybe the sun is affected by the weather conditions like rain, snow, or clouds.
+Not always will the solar panels get direct sunlight; sometimes the surrounding trees or buildings might cover the solar panels, or maybe the sun is affected by the weather conditions like rain, snow, or clouds.

 You can pay for solar panel installation in five different ways.
 Each of them has its pros and cons.
 But there are only two ways worth considering for the vast majority of businesses, farms, and homes.

-To avoid the upfront costs, PPA is the best way.
-They own your system.
 You do not even have to pay a fixed amount every month.
-In this case, you are supposed to pay for whatever your solar power system generates per-kilowatt rate.
+In this case, you are supposed to pay for whatever your solar power system generates per kilowatt hour.

 Your traditional power company will give you the power you need to draw from the grid.
-The solar panel installer charges you for the power that your system produces, therefore, the solar panel installer is your new power company.
+The solar panel installer charges you for the power that your system produces.
+Therefore, the solar panel installer is your new power company.

 So, it is like having two power bills.
-PPA helps you with lowering your rates compared to your normal power company which helps you save money.
+PPA helps you with lowering your rates compared to your normal power company, which helps you save money.
 PPA and lease also help you with zero tax credits.

 Why?

-Because the system might not be installed or designed properly.
-So, this way you can lose the tax incentives and you might also lose because your installed system might not produce enough energy as it should where you have spent months and a pro would have installed it in less than a week.
+Because the system might not be installed or designed properly, so, this way you can lose the tax incentives, and you might also lose because your installed system might not produce enough energy as it should, where you have spent months and a pro would have installed it in less than a week.

 Therefore, a DIY solar panel installation is the worst option out of five.